williamowenwu/csRU/README.md

 The API itself is a dedicated RestAPI with CRUD operations, and has all the available courses, professors, and sections of a class in the desired semester.
 The passwords to their online account are encrpyted and each user session has been tokenized with JWT tokens.

 # Getting started
-First you would need to have docker desktop downloaded [here](https://www.docker.com/products/docker-desktop/)
+1. First you would need to have docker desktop downloaded [here](https://www.docker.com/products/docker-desktop/)

 ## Docker Desktop
 The API is containerized in these docker containers so that you will not need to worry about downloading dependencies.

 You need to trust the third party application, and signing in is optional.

+2. Set your .env file using the env-template with your own values
+3.

 # Docker Commands
 - ```Docker-compose up -d``` will build all the containers necessary for the application